loighic/macro/docs/pt1a/intro1.md

 Graphing is super-duper important in economics, and it doesn't ever go away.
 When you are making graphs yourself, it helps to make them large, to use multiple colors, and, if a graph will be seen by others, to make a draft and then a neater, final version.

-Most of the graphs that you will encounter in this course will be line graphs, which represent the relationship between two variables, which are called the *independent* and the *dependent variables*.
+Most of the graphs that you will encounter in this course will be line graphs, which represent the relationship between two variables: the *independent variable* and the *dependent variable*.

 !!! note ""

-    **the independent variable:** the value of this variable is not dependent on the value of the other values being studied.
+    **the independent variable:** The value of this variable is not dependent on the value of the other values being studied.
 Usually, this variable is on the horizontal axis of the graph, although not always in economics.

-    **the dependent variable**: the value of this variable *depends on* the value of the independent variable.
+    **the dependent variable**: The value of this variable *depends on* the value of the independent variable.
 Usually, this variable is on the vertical axis, although, again, not always in economics.

 The relationship between the two variables can be positive, negative, or complex.